After a 36 year break from Germany, new LRC director is back to support Stuttgart community

+Family: My son, Justin, is a Technical Sergeant in the Air Force and stationed at Ramstein Air Base, Germany.
+He’s 33 years old.
+My daughter, Kaetlyn, is 30 years old.
+Right now Kaetlyn is at home taking care of Amelia Chanteen, my 10-month-old granddaughter, but she was working in Community Relations for Hospice before becoming a new mommy.

+Q: Can you explain what your duties are as the Director of LRC Stuttgart, 405th AFSB?

-Chanteen Violette has been assigned to Logistics Readiness Center Stuttgart, 405th Army Field Support Brigade, for nearly 60 days.
-She said LRC Stuttgart’s mission is to provide baseline logistics to the U.S. Army Garrison Stuttgart community.
-I have three division chiefs – transportation, supply and services, and plans and operations – so as the LRC Stuttgart director I get the luxury of focusing on the people aspect of Team LRC Stuttgart in order to create a more cohesive and high performing organization, she said.
+A: LRC Stuttgart provides baseline logistics for the U.S. Army Garrison Stuttgart community.
+I have three division chiefs – transportation, supply and services, and plans and operations – so as the LRC Stuttgart director I get the luxury of focusing on the people aspect of Team LRC Stuttgart in order to create a more cohesive and high performing organization.

 |Date Taken: